tlamlert/Surviving-the-Hot-100/analysis_deliverable/tech_report/README.md

 H_a: The average Energy score for songs in the 1970s is not significantly different from the average Energy score for songs in the 2010s.

-4.
-H_0: The lasso estimate (coefficient) of Danceability for determining the number of weeks a song is on the billboard will not be among the top __insert number__ characteristics.

-H_a: The lasso estimate (coefficient) of Danceability for determining the number of weeks a song is on the billboard will be among the top __insert number__ characteristics. (machine learning hypothesis)

 ### Why did you use this statistical test or ML algorithm?